thost96/home-assistant.io/source/_integrations/solaredge_modules.markdown

 ```

 This will result in a sensor with state e.g.: `SolarEdge 1.1.13 (95.7%), SolarEdge 1.1.14 (95.2%)`
-You can use this sensor in automations, e.g to notify you if its value changes.
+You can use this sensor in automations, e.g., to notify you if its value changes.

 ## Removing the integration